LudoPinelli/comment-box.nvim/README.md

 |--- | --- | --- |
 |`CBd` | _Remove a box or titled line, keeping its content_ | `require("comment-box").dbox()` |

-To remove a box or a titled line, select it in visual mode, then use the command `CBd` (or create a keybind for it, see [Keybindings examples](#keybindings-examples))
+To remove a box or a titled line, select it, then use the command `CBd` (or create a keybind for it, see [Keybindings examples](#keybindings-examples))

 #### Yank the content of a box or a titled line